douglashipocreme/gadcoin-node/README.md

-Intense Coin is a cryptocurrency focused on providing a decentralized mechanism of exchange, and anonymity via untraceable and unlinkable transactions.
+Gadcoin is a cryptocurrency focused on providing a decentralized mechanism of exchange, and anonymity via untraceable and unlinkable transactions.

-## Building Intense Coin
+## Building Gadcoin

 ### On *nix